EricssonResearch/Blind-Cache-Drafts/draft-thomson-http-scd.md

 A major drawback of existing solutions for content distribution is that an origin is required to yield control over their content to the CDN.
 A CDN is able to see and modify content that they distribute.
+In some cases, expediency dictates that the CDN be given control over the entire origin.

 There are few technical mechanisms in place to limit the capabilities of a CDN.
 Mechanisms like content security policy [CSP] and sub-resource integrity [SRI]